LostCapivara/DataAnalysis/README.md

 # DataAnalysis
-This repository contains some analyzes made using Power BI
+This repository contains some analyzes and dashboard made using Power BI, exploring different datasets to generate meaniful insights